The 5 best vantage points to admire the city of Naples from above!

 "From San Martino see the whole city", recites the verse of a famous song by Pino Daniele, the most loved Neapolitan singer-songwriter who passed away last January 2014.

-As if to allude to the fact that, to admire ours NAPOLI, the most fascinating way is to caress it with the look from above, from scenic spots more frequented by the citizens themselves.
+As if to allude to the fact that, to admire ours NAPLES, the most fascinating way is to caress it with the look from above, from scenic spots more frequented by the citizens themselves.

 Glimpses of postcard, caught at sunset or dawn, or when the sun floods buildings, churches and monuments, breathtaking views in an atmosphere constantly suspended between sky and sea, Naples offers many enchanting places to be scrutinized from above from tourists, visitors and its inhabitants.
 Giving away always different aspects of themselves, always magical, from which to take amazing pictures.